-As a student of labor studies, you will examine the topics of work, workers and worker organizations.
+As a student of Labor Studies, you will examine the topics of work, workers and worker organizations.
 You will study the history of the labor movement, labor law and collective bargaining, and focus on current problems and policies generated by changes in the global economy, technology, the workforce and the workplace.

 You will sharpen your skills in writing and research and critical reading and thinking, as, together with a faculty mentor, you create a program to meet your specific needs and goals.
+Labor Studies is an interdisciplinary field which draws on the methodologies and subject matter of the social sciences and humanities and other interdisciplinary areas, such as American studies, women’s studies and African-American studies.

 Labor studies degrees are offered online and through The Harry Van Arsdale, Jr. School of Labor Studies in New York City.